JC-Cheloven/noMDR/README.md

 user as linear equations.
-This provides maximum flexibility for the modelling of unusual connections (may barely be understood as "nodes"), such as bars contacting with other bars, hinges conecting rigid bars in some midle point, relatioships involving remote extreme points and so on.
+This provides maximum flexibility for the modelling of unusual connections (may barely be understood as "nodes"), such as bars contacting with other bars, hinges conecting rigid bars in some midle point, relatioships involving remote points and so on.
 In spanish at this time.

 The author expects noMDR to be useful for you!